sjktje/latex-notes-skeleton/README.md

 ## Using a bibliography

-If you need bibliography support, enter your bibtex items into `biblio.bib` and uncomment the bibtex line in `Makefile`.
+If you need bibliography support, enter your biblatex items into `biblio.bib` and uncomment the biber line in `Makefile`.

 ## Resources